Image Description Elements

 - image=”oem”

 An image representing an expandable system disk.
-This means after deployment the system can resize itself to the new disk geometry.
-The resize operation is configurable as part of the image description and an installation image for CD/DVD, USB stick and Network deployment can be created in addition.
-For use in cloud frameworks like Amazon EC2, Google Compute Engine or Microsoft Azure this disk type also supports the common virtual disk formats.
+This means after deployment, the system can resize itself to the new disk geometry.
+The resize operation is configurable as part of the image description, and an installation image for CD/DVD, USB stick, and network deployment can be created in addition.
+For use in cloud frameworks like Amazon EC2, Google Compute Engine, or Microsoft Azure, this disk type also supports the common virtual disk formats.

 - image=”docker”

-An archive image suitable for the docker container engine.
+An archive image suitable for the Docker container engine.
 The image can be loaded via the

 An archive image that builds a container matching the OCI (Open Container Interface) standard.
-The container should be able to run with any oci compliant container engine.
+The container should be able to run with any OCI-compliant container engine.

 - image=”appx”

-An archive image suitable for the Windows Subsystem For Linux container engine.
-The image can be loaded From a Windows System that has support for WSL activated.
+An archive image suitable for the Windows Subsystem for Linux container engine.
+The image can be loaded from a Windows System that has support for WSL activated.

 - image=”kis”